aircrack-ng/aircrack-ng/README.md

  * shtool
  * OpenSSL development package or libgcrypt development package.
  * Airmon-ng (Linux) requires ethtool, usbutils, and often pciutils.
- * On windows, cygwin has to be used and it also requires w32api package.
+ * On Windows, cygwin has to be used and it also requires w32api package.
  * On Windows, if using clang, libiconv and libiconv-devel
  * Linux: LibNetlink 1 or 3.
 It can be disabled by passing --disable-libnl to configure.
  * pkg-config (pkgconf on FreeBSD)